kiwipom/ktor-wiki/Automatic-Reload.md

 }
 ```

-For now watch keys are just strings that are matched with `contains` against path to classes/jars of the
+For now watch keys are just strings that are matched with `contains` against classpath entries of the loaded
-loaded application.
+application, such as a jar name or a project directory name.
 These classes are then loaded with special `ClassLoader` that is recycled when change is detected.

 _Note:_ `ktor-core` classes are specifically excluded from auto-reloading, so if you are working on something in ktor itself,
 don't expect it to autoreload.
 It can't work because core classes are loaded before auto-reload machinery kicks in.